lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Maintenance/Maintenance.md

 # Maintenance App

+???+ question "How to obtain the Maintenance App?"
+    The Maintenance Application is included in the base package of the _Zerynth Industrial IoT & AI Platform_.

 The Maintenance App allows for monitoring the status of the machinery and for scheduling maintenance operations.

 ## Overview